mario-platt/ASVS-Agile-Delivery-Guide/Validation, Sanitization and Encoding/5_1_2-Validation_Sanitization_Encoding-Framework-MaxParamAssignmentAttacks.md

 Verify that frameworks protect against mass parameter assignment attacks, or that the application has countermeasures to protect against unsafe parameter assignment, such as marking fields private or similar.

 ## User Story
-**Feature_Name**: HTTP parameter validation against pollution attacks
+**Feature_Name**: Protection against mass parameter assignment attacks

 **Story**:
 As a Security Engineer\
-I want to confirm app behaviour when multiple parameters exist with the same name So that I detect and manage any behaviour that could lead to incorrect sanitisation of input
+I want to use frameworks that protect against mass parameter assignment attacks So that I can protect those elements and ensure expected application behavior

 ## Scenario
 **Scenario_name**: Specify what's allowed to be modified